RFA Sir Tristram: Rebuilt

 Following the rebuild, Sir Tristram re-entered active service in 1985, and saw service in the Gulf War, and the Balkan conflicts of the 1990s.
 The ship supported relief operations for Hurricane Mitch off Central America.
 In 2000 the ship was deployed to Sierra Leone in support of British operations there, followed by a cruise to the Baltic Sea in support of mine countermeasure vessels.
 In early 2001 Sir Tristram returned to Sierra Leone to take over from as the ship supporting British forces ashore there.
 In 2003 the ship was deployed as part of the largest British fleet for 20 years in support of the invasion of Iraq.

 The ship was decommissioned on 17 December 2005 but continues to be used for training purposes by the Special Boat Service and other elements of the UK Special Forces group.
 She is now based at Portland Harbour.

+As of 2022 the plan was to extend the life of Sir Tristram to 2026.